You have the right to request what information an organisation may hold about you, known as a Subject Access Request (SAR).

 We will always aim to respond as quickly as we can.

-If you do not hear from us by the latest due date or are not satisfied with our response, you have the right to complain to the Information Commissioner's Office.
+If after the Internal Review you are still dissatisfied, you have the right to complain to the Information Commissioner’s Office.
 You can:

 The Information Commissioner is the UK's independent regulator responsible for upholding and enforcing the rights of individuals under data protection law.